 Later on in the article, we’ll be taking a closer look at income and expenses and each of these rental property tax deductions in Canada.
-But for now, it would be best if you first understand the difference between current expense and capital costs, the two major types of expenses on rental property recognized by the Canadian Revenue Agency (CRA).
+But for now, it would be best if you first understand the difference between current expenses and capital costs, the two major types of expenses on rental property recognized by the Canadian Revenue Agency (CRA).

-The first category is current expense.
+The first category is a current expense.
 The other is referred to as capital expenditures.
 Generally speaking, a current expense reoccurs after a short period.
 An example of capital costs provided by the Canada Revenue Agency is the cost you incur to paint the exterior of your wooden property.
 Current expenses include repairs and maintenance.

 Capital expenditures, on the other hand, offer a lasting advantage or benefit to the market value of the original condition or value of the property.
 The Canada Revenue Agency (CRA) defines capital expenses as “renovations and expenses that extend the useful life of your property or improve it beyond its original condition.”
 Placing vinyl siding on the exterior walls of your wooden property, for instance, is a capital expense because it improves upon the original condition or value of the property.

-Here are the questions the CRA uses to determine whether an expense is a capital expense or current expense:
+Here are the questions the CRA uses to determine whether an expense is a capital expense or a current expense:

 - Does the expense offer a lasting advantage toward the market value or selling price of the investment property?

 - Does the cost improve the market value of the property or maintain the property?

 - Is the expense for a separate asset or just a part of the property?

 - Is the cost incurred in repairing the rental property you acquired for the purpose of placing it in a suitable condition for use?

 - Is the cost incurred in repairing an asset made for the purpose of increasing the value or selling price and then selling it?

 - What is the market value of the expense?